wdporter/acim/src/workbook/introduction/index.md

 9. Remember only this: you need not believe the ideas, you need not accept them, and you need not even welcome them.
 Some of them you may actively resist.
 None of this will matter, or decrease their efficacy.
-But do not allow yourself to make exceptions in applying the ideas the workbook contains, and whatever your reäctions to the ideas may be, use them.
+But do not allow yourself to make exceptions in applying the ideas the workbook contains, and whatever your reactions to the ideas may be, use them.
 Nothing more than that is required.

 ::: details Expanded